korpling/ANNIS/doc/doxygen/admin/install.md

 \q
 \endcode

-2. Make sure you have installed [JDK 7](http://java.sun.com/javase/downloads/index.jsp)
+2. Make sure you have **installed [JDK 7](http://java.sun.com/javase/downloads/index.jsp)**
-3. Install a Java Servlet Container ("Java web server") such as [Tomcat](http://tomcat.apache.org/) or [Jetty](http://www.mortbay.org/jetty/)
+3. **Install a Java Servlet Container** ("Java web server") such as [Tomcat](http://tomcat.apache.org/) or [Jetty](http://www.mortbay.org/jetty/)
  (or install them if you don’t)
-4. Download the ANNIS service distribution file `annis-service-<version>-distribution.tar.gz` from our website and then unzip the downloaded file:
+4. **Download** the ANNIS service distribution file `annis-service-<version>-distribution.tar.gz` from our website and then **unzip** the downloaded file:
 \code{.sh}
 tar xzvf annis-service-<version>-distribution.tar.gz -C <installation directory>
 \endcode
-5. Set the environment variables (each time when starting up)
+5. Set the **environment variables** (each time when starting up)
 \code{.sh}
 export ANNIS_HOME=<installation directory>
 export PATH=$PATH:$ANNIS_HOME/bin
 \endcode
-6. Next initialize your ANNIS database (only the first time you use the system).
+6. Next **initialize** your ANNIS database (only the first time you use the system).
 When the ANNIS service is normally installed, it assumes it can get PostgreSQL super user rights for this step.
 Thus you need the superuser password.
 \code{.sh}
-annis-admin.sh init -u <username> -d <dbname> -p <new user password>
+annis-admin.sh init -u <username> -d <dbname> --schema <schema> -p <new user password>
 -P <postgres superuser password>
 \endcode
 This call will
 <ul><li>create a new database with the name given by the "-d" parameter</li>
+<ul><li>create a [PostgreSQL schema](http://www.postgresql.org/docs/9.1/static/ddl-schemas.html), you should use a schema name the corresponds to the ANNIS version to make an upgrade easier (e.g. you can name it "v31" for ANNIS 3.1.0)</li>
 <li>create a new PostgreSQL user with the user name given by the "-u" parameter and the password given by the "-p" parameter</li>
 <li>create all necessary tables, PSQL functions and initial data in the database</li></ul>
-\warning Do not use "postgres" as database name for ANNIS since it is reserved by PostgresSQL itself.
+If you want to have parallel installations of ANNIS inside the same database you can use the `--schema` parameter to define a [PostgreSQL schema](http://www.postgresql.org/docs/9.1/static/ddl-schemas.html) other than the default `public` schema.

-You can omit the PostgreSQL administrator password option (`-P`).
-Then the database and user must already exists.
-E.g. you should execute the following as PostgreSQL administrator:
+You can also omit the PostgreSQL administrator password option (`-P`) if you don't have access to the administrator password.
+In this case the database and the user must already exist.
+To manually create a user and a database the PostgreSQL adminstrator should execute the following:
 \code{.sql}
 CREATE LANGUAGE plpgsql; -- ignore the error if the language is already installed CREATE USER myuser PASSWORD 'mypassword';
 CREATE DATABASE mydb OWNER myuser ENCODING 'UTF8';
 \endcode
+\warning Do not use "postgres" as database name for ANNIS since it is reserved by PostgresSQL itself.

+7. Have a look in the file `conf/annis-service.properties` and check if you need to change any of the configuration variables.

-7. Now you can import some corpora:
+8. Now you can **import** some corpora:
 \code{.sh}
 annis-admin.sh import path/to/corpus1 path/to/corpus2 ...
 \endcode